The Holographic Principle – Our Etheric Blueprint and the Nature of Memory

 The Subtle Plane of Astral Light and the Akashic Field of Memory

-In order to change our reality we have to change our “selfâ€, because both arise out of the same memory.
-In order to reform material reality we have to reform the energetic blueprint being used to shape and animate it.
-All physical transformation comes by modifying the memory being used as the means for creating it.
-We modify our etheric double (lower soul) by working on our self to alter and upgrade our memories.
-Just as we created all of our initial memories by how we imagined them, we can transform them by reimagining them to create new ways of experiencing the same idea.
+In order to change our reality we have to change our self, because both arise out of the same memory.
+In order to reform material reality we have to reform the energetic blueprint being used to shape and animate it with life.
+All physical transformation comes by modifying the memory that shapes our character and forms our life-story, which is what also shapes our experience of reality.
+We modify our etheric double (lower soul) by working on our self to alter and upgrade our memories, and by utilizing unused parts of our character, that provide us with new types of experience.
+Just as we created all of our initial memories by how we interpreted the events of our life to give them meaning, and reshaping them as the expression of the meaning, we can transform them by assigning new meaning and re-imagining them to create new ways of experiencing the same idea.
 Naturally, we do this by utilizing the same faculties of the mind we used to create the memories in the first place.
-We reprogram our subconscious with new memories fashioned in our imagination and replayed numerous times until they become established and can be recalled instantly in place of the old ones.
+We act on ourselves to reprogram our own subconscious with new memories fashioned in our imagination and replayed numerous times until they become established and can be recalled instantly in place of the old ones.